Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 By cutting out middlemen and traditional markups, Quince delivers the same quality as luxury brands at a fraction of the price.
 And my friend's babies deserve to look the height of luxury.

-I'm going to get bonus friend points this holiday season by getting my friend the cashmere sweater to match the babies because nothing is as cute as a parent and baby wearing matchy matchy clothes.
+I'm gonna get bonus friend points this holiday season by getting my friend the cashmere sweater to match the babies because nothing is as cute as a parent and baby wearing matchy matchy clothes.

 Get your wardrobe sorted and your gift list handled with Quince.
 Don't wait.